 up your cat's 'engine' (metabolic rate) damaging the entire body,

-including the kidney.
+including the kidneys.

-The heart is a vital organ that takes a
+The heart is another vital organ that

 increased rate of pumping.